ADVERTISEMENT

 Contents

 Learning how to read charts is an essential part of weaving on the rigid-heddle loom.
 Once you can interpret the color and sleying orders, a whole new world of weaving will open up for you.
-In this exclusive guide for All Access subscribers, you'll get all the information you need to read these handy charts.
+In this exclusive guide, you'll get all the information you need to read these handy charts.
 Happy Weaving!—Christina

 Weaving patterns include a variety of charts and graphs to convey detailed information in a concise manner.